morningred88/AWS/CloudWatch_CloudTrail_notes.md

 Metric Filter: A custom metric for a filter in a log group.

 You can use metric filters to monitor events in a log group as they are sent to CloudWatch Logs.
 You can monitor and count specific terms or extract values from log events and associate the results with a metric.

+### Subscription filter

+Specify a filter and data in a log group will be streamed by one of the following AWS services:

+* Elastic searching with AWS managed lambda function
+* Kinesis firehose
+* Kinesis data stream
+* Lambda function

+You can create 2 subscription filters per log group.